dreamcatcher-tech/network/Inbox/2023-03-08 1033 multithreading the engine.md

 Perhaps the engine should load in a worker by default.
 Then the networking and hashing can be split out from the local operations, so that a large lift stream will not block local engine operations.

+Engine should try to load in a service worker if available too.

+Apps should just access the engine with no regard for how it is being run.